Propaganda (Sparks album)

-Propaganda is the fourth studio album by American rock band Sparks, released on November 11, 1974.
-Following up their previous year's commercial breakthrough, Kimono My House, it was a moderate success in the United States and peaked at No. 9 in the U.K. in 1975.
-The album cover features an image of a tied-up and gagged Mael brothers, titled "Welcome on Board," which was taken by photographer Monty Coles.
+Propaganda is the fourth studio album by American rock band Sparks, released on November 11, 1974 by Island Records.
+Following up their commercial breakthrough, Kimono My House, released earlier the same year, it was a moderate success in the United States and peaked at No. 9 in the UK in 1975.
+The album cover features an image of a tied-up and gagged Mael brothers, titled "Welcome on Board", which was taken by photographer Monty Coles.

 Release

 The album followed its predecessor Kimono My House by half a year and was a successful album in the UK and US.
-It peaked at No. 9 on the UK Album Chart(which would remain their second highest album chart position in the UK for nearly 43 years until pushed down into third place by Hippopotamus in 2017) and No. 63 on the Billboard 200 (and remains their highest peak in that country).
+It peaked at No. 9 on the UK Album Chart, which would remain their second highest album chart position in the UK for nearly 43 years until pushed down into third place by Hippopotamus in 2017, and No. 63 on the Billboard 200, which remains their highest peak in that country).

-The singles "Never Turn Your Back on Mother Earth" and "Something for the Girl with Everything", while not as successful as those from Kimono My House both reached the Top 20 in the UK peaking at No. 13 and No. 17 respectively.
+The singles "Never Turn Your Back on Mother Earth" and "Something for the Girl with Everything", while not as successful as those from Kimono My House, both reached the Top 20 in the UK peaking at No. 13 and No. 17 respectively.
 In France, "At Home, at Work, at Play" together with "Propaganda" was released as a single instead of "Something for the Girl with Everything".
 In the US, "Achoo" was released as the album's only single.

-"Bon Voyage" appears briefly in the 2021 musical drama film Annette, which Ron and Russell co-wrote the songs with the director Leos Carax.
+"Bon Voyage" and "Thanks But No Thanks" appear briefly in the 2021 musical drama film Annette, which Ron and Russell co-wrote with the director Leos Carax.